Are Capital Gains Included in Adjusted Gross Income?

 Do realized gains count as income?-587791288

-Capital gains are the goal for investors, but they do have an impact come tax time.
-In this article, we’ll explain capital gains, adjusted gross income, and whether capital gains play a role in calculating adjusted gross income.
+Investors strive for capital gains, but they have a tax impact as well.
+In this article, we’ll explain capital gains, adjusted gross income (AGI), and whether capital gains play a role in calculating adjusted gross income.

 What are Capital Gains?

-Capital gains are the profit you make when you sell or trade a capital asset.
+Capital gains are the profits you make when selling or trading a capital asset.
 Generally, a capital asset is any investment like stocks, bonds, real estate, collectibles, and cryptocurrency.
-When you make money on an investment, which is a capital gain, you have to pay a capital gains tax.
+When you make money on an investment, which is a capital gain, you have to pay capital gains tax.
 However, there are some exceptions.

 What is Adjusted Gross Income?